 Whether you’re a resolution person or not, taking better care of your home, condo or apartment is a good practice to get into.
 With a new year comes a new chance to keep your household healthier and happier.
-Here are a few ideas for bad homeowner habits to kick in 2021:
+Here are a few ideas for bad homeowner habits everyone should eliminate:

 Assuming That Cheaper Is Better